lawrennd/old_talks/_maps/includes/open-street-map.md

 \setupcode{import osmnx as ox
 import matplotlib.pyplot as plt}

-\notes{We will center out download on the city of Lagos, which has the following latitude and longitude.}
+\notes{We will center out download on the city of Kamplala, Uganda, which has the following latitude and longitude.}

-\code{place_name = "Lagos, Nigeria"

-latitude = 6.5244 # Lagos latitude
-longitude = 3.3792 # Lagos longitude}

 \code{place_name = "Kampala, Uganda"